Animals are very sensitive to this gentle, healing energy and can gain great benefit. Some of these benefits which may help your animal are:

 The Veterinary Surgery Act of 1966 prohibits anyone, other than a qualified veterinary surgeon from treating animals, including diagnosis of ailments and giving advice on such diagnosis.
 However the healing of animals by contact healing, by laying of hands or distant healing is legal.
 The Protection of Animals Act 1911 requires that if an animal clearly needs treatment from a veterinary surgeon the owner must obtain this.
 To give emergency First Aid to animals for the purpose of saving life or relieving pain is permissible under the Veterinary Surgeons Act 1966 Schedule 3.

-Treatment price betweeen £25 and £35 depending on size of animal & distance travelled
+Treatment price betweeen £30 & £40 depending on distance travelled and size of animal